programmingashram/Js-Data-Type/README.md

 #### 💡 Object (Non Privitive Types)

-in Object we can add and store multiple properties and values in a single time.
+in Object we can add and store multiple properties in a single time.

 **For example